 Despite corona cases hitting 2.33M, breezy emails from travel PRs assure me that ‘road trips’ and ‘wellness travel’ will be big in 2021.

 And here’s me thinking it would be more about frenzied eBay bidding for Tesco delivery slots and less about booking the Maldives?

 Travel trends we could do without

-In the dying days of 2020, travel desks, websites, blogs and podcasts are falling over themselves to give their hot take on travel trends, in a mid-pandemic, post tump and newly Brexited world.
+In the dying days of 2020, travel desks, websites, blogs and podcasts were falling over themselves to give their hot take on travel trends, in a mid-pandemic, post tump and newly Brexited world.

 Talk of ‘private jets’ and ‘topical Island takeover’ might not be exactly reading the room right now?

-Current data shows that Covid-19 cases continue to spiral in many countries, including where I live.
+Current data shows that Covid-19 continues to mutate and new varients are wreaking havoc in several countries .
 Surely ‘funeral travel’ will be top of the list at the rate we’re heading?